There are several important security steps that you can take to better secure your Evernote data:

 If a thief steals a device you have Evernote installed on, they will be able to access your Evernote data as easily as your email, photos, and other applications on that device.
 To protect yourself against this situation, you should enable the security controls available to you in your device's operating system.
 These include setting a screen or passcode lock, screensaver or auto-lock timeout, and encrypting your device’s storage.

-For more information on spam and malware email claiming to be from Evernote, please see this knowledge base article.
+For more information on spam and malware email claiming to be from Evernote, please see this help & learning article.

 A common way for you to get malware on your computer is by visiting a site that tries to exploit a security vulnerability in your browser or the browser plugins you have installed.
 This is called a “drive-by download.”
 A great way to protect yourself is to prevent web browser plugins from automatically running.
 Follow the steps for your browser: